 Storage sites have import capacity and excess reactive units set to the average of HH metered demand customers at that voltage.
 They have no excess capacity.

-Units, MPANs, capacity and reactive units for the storage tariffs have been deducted from the HH metered tariff at each voltage.

 There are no storage sites connected to LDNO networks.

 FOR DCP 342

 Following receipt of the updated models, the DNOs undertook an impact assessment of the likely impacts associated with DCP 342 on EDCM tariffs.
 The results….